chadfennell/dapistrano/README.markdown

 ## Pre-installation

-* Set-up SSK keys between the server from which you will deploy to your target server
+* Set-up SSK keys between the server from which you will deploy and that of your target server.

 ## Installation